AntennaPod/AntennaPod/CONTRIBUTING.md

 - Get coding :)
   - If possible, add unit tests for your pull request and make sure that they pass.
   - Please do not upgrade dependencies or build tools unless you have a good reason for it.
 Doing so can easily introduce bugs that are hard to track down.
   - Please follow our code style.
-You can use Checkstyle within Android Studio using our [configuration file](https://github.com/AntennaPod/AntennaPod/blob/develop/config/checkstyle/checkstyle-new-code.xml).
+You can use Checkstyle within Android Studio using our [configuration file](https://github.com/AntennaPod/AntennaPod/blob/develop/config/checkstyle/checkstyle.xml).
+  - To check the code style locally, run `./gradlew checkstyle spotbugsPlayDebug spotbugsDebug :app:lintPlayDebug`
   - Please only change the English string resources.
 Translations are handled on [Transifex](https://www.transifex.com/antennapod/antennapod/).
 - Open the PR
   - Mention the corresponding issue in the pull request text, so that it can be closed once your pull request has been merged.
 If you use [special keywords](https://docs.github.com/en/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue), GitHub will close the issue(s) automatically.